TimMcCool/scratchattach/README.md

 # Installation

-To install the library, run the following command in your command prompt / shell:
+To install / update the library, run the following command in your command prompt / shell:
 ```
-pip install scratchattach
+pip install scratchattach --upgrade
 ```

 **OR**